cloudedbats/cloudedbats/README.md

 #### Issues
 There are some issues when recording sound files.
 Sometimes the signal became completely silent and I think it's related to when the computer is busy.
 There is also some very short, full frequency, disturbing sounds where I have no idea where the source is.
-Mobile chargers may produce some high frequency signals.
+Mobile chargers may produce some high frequency signals when they are used instead of the PowerBank.
 Check the issue tracker for [CloudedBats] (http://cloudedbats.org) for more information.

 ## Resouces